ninogjoni/ninogjoni/README.md

 [![GitHub followers](https://img.shields.io/github/followers/ninogjoni?label=Follow&style=social)](https://github.com/ninogjoni)

 ## 🚀 About Me
-I'm a passionate software engineer driven by curiosity and the desire to build meaningful solutions.
+Software engineer driven by curiosity and the desire to build meaningful solutions.
-I believe in selecting the optimal technology stack for each unique challenge, adapting and expanding my expertise to deliver the best possible solutions, regardless of the learning curve involved.
+I believe in selecting the optimal technology stack for each unique challenge to deliver the best possible solutions, regardless of the learning curve involved.

 ### 💻 What I Do
 - Frontend Development